Short breaks

 Depending on the age of your child and if they meet the eligibility criteria, the following options are available:

 Children/ young people with a residential placement: Children and young people in 52 week placements have leisure and social opportunities provided as part of their funded placement for the whole of the year, so they are not eligible for the Short Breaks Scheme.
-Children and young people in residential placements of 38 weeks or more can apply and will be entitled to a reduced.
+Children and young people in residential placements of 38 weeks or more can apply but will be entitled to a reduced entitlement, as some leisure and social opportunities will already be provided as part of their funded placement.
 Please refer to the Short Breaks scheme leaflet for further information, terms and conditions.

 0 to 3 yrs.jpg